Sydney University Handball Club

 The Sydney University Handball Club is a handball team from the University of Sydney from Sydney, Australia.
-They are five times Men's National Champions, seven times Men's Oceania Champions and qualified for seven IHF Super Globe competitions.
+They are five times Men's National Champions, eleven times Men's Oceania Champions and qualified for seven IHF Super Globe competitions.
 The men's team has won the State Championship eleven times.
 The women's team has also won the State Championship nine times.